 That is not the pressing we like anymore I’m afraid.
-The imports can be good but they can’t win a shootout.
+That’s the old import pressing we used to like, but now we know that those pressings can be very good but they won’t win a shootout against the right domestic original LP.
 We have no info about that stamper still around either, sorry!

 That’s a drag as this is the exact pressing that I purchased from you on 11/18/06 due to an article where you said the following: “The perfect recording, the best of it’s kind, ever.
 The bass is perfect, the guitars are perfect.
 The vocals are perfect.
 Now how in the world could that be you ask?!
 This import is the first and only version that sounds the way it should: Perfect”.
 What is the deal here, have things changed so dramatically since then..
 Your comments please.

 It would be great to always be right about which are the best sounding records, but that is simply not possible.
 We discover new and better pressings for famous albums all the time, once every month or two on average I would say, which means that since 2006 we have found newer, better pressings than our former reference pressings at least a hundred times.

 We write about it here under the heading Live and Learn.

 An excerpt: (more…)